-A deferred tax asset of £14.9m (2019: £2.9m) relating to unrealised fair value losses has not been recognised on the basis that the company has insufficient certainty around the timing of forecast taxable gains to recover the asset in future periods.
-Once crystallised following the disposal of assets, capital losses can be carried forward indefinitely.
+A deferred tax asset of £21.4m (2020: £14.9m) relating to unrealised fair value losses has not been recognised on the basis that the Company has insufficient certainty around the timing of forecast chargeable gains to recover the asset in future periods.
+Once crystallised following disposal of the assets, capital losses can be carried forward indefinitely.